 - Advising students interested in internally transferring into Engineering

 Liane joined Engineering Advising and the Cornell community in 2016.
 She earned her B.S. in Professional and Technical Communication from Rochester Institute of Technology (RIT) and her M.S. in Academic Advising from Kansas State University.
 Preceding Cornell Engineering, Liane spent five years as the Manager of Student Services, and seven years prior as a Senior Academic Advisor, both for the Computer Science Department at RIT.

 Liane finds reward in teaching students decision‐making skills and empowering them to be comprehensively aware of their situations.
 She makes it her responsibility to provide information, options, and assistance so students are better able to make informed decisions consistent with their personal and professional values.

 Liane has really enjoyed exploring Ithaca and the Finger Lakes region, taking advantage of what the area has to offer.
 In her free time, Liane enjoys spending time with friends and family, being a foodie, community gardening, yoga, traveling, movies, and music!

-Ryan DeLany, Assistant Director
+Ryan DeLany, Associate Director

-Advising students with last names S-Z
+- Advising students with last names Q - Z

 Ryan joined the College of Engineering and Cornell University in August of 2016 after spending more than three years working in the Academic Advising Center at Ithaca College as both a Professional Academic Advisor and Academic Advising Manager.
 Before coming to Ithaca, Ryan worked as a Retention Counselor at Paul Smith’s College in Paul Smith’s, NY and an Academic Advisor at Bryant & Stratton College in Syracuse, NY.
 Ryan possesses a Bachelor of Arts in History degree from Le Moyne College, a Master of Science in Education degree from SUNY Oswego, and a Master of Science in Communications degree from Ithaca College.